About arc42

 Usability |

-New user enters the game for the first time |
+Uses the application for the first time |

 Normal operation |

-The system shows clear instructions, intuitive controls and visual feedback so the user can understand how to play without external help. |
+The interface provides clear navigation, readable labels, and immediate visual feedback so users can register, start a game, and understand results without external help. |

 Medium |